red-soft-ru/firebird/doc/sql.extensions/README.identity_columns.txt

 insert into objects (id, name) overriding system value values (11, 'Laptop');

-OVERRIDING also supports a subclause to be used with BY DEFAULT columns, to ignore the value passed in INSERT and use the defined sequence:
+OVERRIDING also supports a subclause to ignore the value passed in INSERT and use the defined sequence:

 insert into objects (id, name) overriding user value values (12, 'Laptop');  -- 12 is not used